Need to know

 - Annual ink/toner cost: $565

-We thought the 4120e above was bad, but then these HP printers arrived and said "hold our ink".
-Each model costs between five-and-a-half to almost ten-times more in ink each year than they do buy in the first place.
+We thought we'd seen some bad performers in our time testing printers, but then these HPs arrived and said "hold our ink".
+Each model costs between 5.5 to almost 10 times more in ink each year than they do to buy in the first place.

 Unfortunately, millions of printer cartridges are thrown away each year, so not only will you be putting your hand in your pocket more often if you buy one of these HP printers, you'll also be putting more waste into landfill – unless you recycle them.
 Even then, your hip pocket is going to hurt.